ns8inc/ns8-magento-module/public/en/platform/ns8-magento-platform/getting-started.md

 The platform uses semver sytnax for versioning.
 When merging with master, the versions should be set to `major.minor.patch` (e.g. `2.0.1`).

 When working on feature branches, it is useful to be able to rely on published packages for switches and composer, for performance.
 To avoid collisions with other developers, use the platform `$ yarn version:inc` command in conjunction with the `DEV_SUFFIX` environment variable to create collision free versions you can safely publish and consume.
-One use case for this is testing changes to `switches`.
-If you use `yarn link` to associate the `switches` and `switchboard` project, the upload size to AWS will be ~60MB and take > 5 minutes to complete.
-However, if you do not yarn link and use published versions, the upload size to AWS will be ~2MB and take ~1 minute to complete.
+One use case for this is testing changes to `src`.

-Switchboard/switches example workflow:
+Switchboard example workflow:

 * Starting version is `2.0.1`
 * Set `DEV_SUFFIX=abc`
-* Make changes to the switches project
+* Make changes to the `src` project
 * `$ yarn version:inc`
 * All project versions are now `2.0.2-abc.0`
-* In switches, `npm publish` (DO NOT `yarn publish`--this creates tags)
+* Run `npm publish` (DO NOT `yarn publish`--this creates tags)
-* In switchboard, `yarn build` and `yarn deploy --stage=abc`
+* `yarn deploy --stage=abc`
 * AWS upload completes in approximately a minute

 The same process would apply if testing changes to the module project, if you need to also test Marketplace installation.
 Using the `DEV_SUFFIX`, you will get semver versions that are suitable to use for composer publish and deploy tags.